 The rules and best practices of customer engagement continue to evolve with each quarter.
-With marked increases in social media usage and the prospect of web3/the metaverse and more immersive forms of digital communication, firms are testing the new rules of engagement.
+With marked increases in social media usage and the prospect of web3/the metaverse and more immersive forms of digital communication, firms are testing the new rules of modernizing customer engagement.

 In our most recent webinar, “Modernizing Customer Engagement Like A Jedi Master,” our experts from WW, KEEN, Home Chef and GiftNow discussed how their teams are shifting their current digital strategy to create deeper engagements with their customers.

 Read on to explore the full webinar recap, or watch the recording below: